The Craft

 Founded in London in 1717 as a way of binding men in fellowship, Freemasonry proved so addictive that within two decades it had spread across the globe.
 Masonic influence became pervasive.
 Under George Washington, the Craft became a creed for the new American nation.
 Masonic networks held the British empire together.
 Under Napoleon, the Craft became a tool of authoritarianism and then a cover for revolutionary conspiracy.
 Both the Mormon Church and the Sicilian mafia owe their origins to Freemasonry.

-Freemasonry's story yokes together Winston Churchill and Walt Disney; Wolfgang Mozart and Shaquille O'Neal; Benjamin Franklin and Buzz Aldrin; Rudyard Kipling and "Buffalo Bill" Cody; Duke Ellington and the duke of Wellington.
+Freemasonry's story yokes together Winston Churchill and Walt Disney; Wolfgang Mozart and Shaquille O'Neal; Benjamin Franklin and Buzz Aldrin; Rudyard Kipling and 'Buffalo Bill' Cody; Duke Ellington and the Duke of Wellington.

-John Dickie's The Craft is an enthralling exploration of a the world's most famous and misunderstood secret brotherhood, a movement that not only helped to forge modern society, but has substantial contemporary influence, with 400,000 members in Britain, more than a million in the USA, and around six million across the world.
+John Dickie's The Craft is an enthralling exploration of a the world's most famous and misunderstood secret brotherhood, a movement that not only helped to forge modern society, but has substantial contemporary influence, with 400,000 members in Britain, over a million in the USA, and around six million across the world.

 Reseñas de la Crítica

-"Convincingly researched and thoroughly entertaining." —The Wall Street Journal
+"Convincingly researched and thoroughly entertaining."—The Wall Street Journal

 "[John Dickie] takes on this sensational subject with a wry turn of phrase and the cool judgment of a fine historian...
 I enjoyed this book enormously.
 Dickie's gaze is both wide and penetrating.
-He makes a persuasive case for masonry's historic importance." —Dominic Sandbrook, Sunday Times
+He makes a persuasive case for masonry's historic importance."—Dominic Sandbrook, Sunday Times

 Las personas que vieron esto también vieron: